MAlshurbaji/TriGAN-SiaMT/README.md

 ## Usage

 ### Installation
 The framework was tested using Python 3.10, PyTorch 2.6, and CUDA 12.4.
+Ensure that you install all the dependencies listed in `requirements.txt`.

 ```
 conda create -n trigan_siamt python=3.10